MSc, Postgraduate Diploma, Postgraduate Certificate

 Can you tell me how your acquired skills and knowledge will help you in your career or has helped you in your professional role or secured employment?

-Stirling graduates have a strong track record of making rapid career progress on completion of the Diploma.
+Stirling graduates have a strong track record of making rapid career progress on completion of the Masters or Diploma.
 Potential career opportunities include management in housing organisations, specialist research and policy and strategy work.
 Increasingly, there are opportunities linked to key government initiatives and policy areas.

 Our students come from all parts of Scotland, in different roles at different levels.
 Studying online at Stirling enables you to: